nio-blocks/elcometer456/README.md

 ==========

-This block will read from an Elcometer digital zinc mil gage via virtual serial connection In it's current state, this block assumes that the device is connected via bluetooth and will only start if a virtual serial port can be opened.
+This block will read from an Elcometer digital zinc mil gage via virtual serial connection In its current state, this block assumes that the device is connected via bluetooth and will only start if a virtual serial port can be opened.